-Read the sentence aloud to the class.
-Then have them read it with you as you point to each word.
+Read the sentences aloud to the class.
+Then have them read with you as you point to each word.
 Do this two or three times until students are confident about reading the sentence.

-5. Point to the word "trimmed" and ask for a volunteer to come to the board and point to the word in the sentence.
-Do the same for the other two words (claws, short).
+5. Point to the word "fortunately" and ask for a volunteer to come to the board and point to the word in the sentence.
+Do the same for the other two words (expecting, cushions).
 Then have students read the sentence aloud once again.